 To test the HDL300 system's speakers, make sure the microphone volume bar in the Room Manager controls section is responding appropriately to the talking or noise in the room.
 This bar shows the level of the sound in the room.
 The louder one speaks, the higher the volume bar will indicate.

-For additional testing or debugging of the speakers, the follow the steps in our How can I test my HDL300 system's speakers and micrphone? article.
+For additional testing or debugging of the speakers, see the steps in our How can I test my HDL300 system's speakers and microphone? article.

 Testing the system with a UC&C client

 Set up a test call with the UC&C Client to make sure the entire system operates together.
 Many UC&C clients have built-in test software such as Skype for Business.
 Refer to your UC&C instructions for further details.